-PRIMARY SCHOOL VISITS ARE NOW FULLY BOOKED FOR THIS YEAR BUT SECONDARY SCHOOL BOOKINGS ARE STILL AVAILABLE
+PRIMARY SCHOOL VISITS ARE NOW FULLY BOOKED FOR 2024

-UNIFORMED ORGANISATION VISITS ARE NOW ALSO FULLY BOOKED FOR 2023
+UNIFORMED ORGANISATION VISITS ARE FULLY BOOKED FOR 2023

 Why not use this wonderful local resource to extend your children’s knowledge and put their classroom learning into a real context